 A Business model describes the way an organization intends to make money by creating value.

 WHAT IS THE BUSINESS MODEL CANVAS?

-- → a strategic management template for developing new or documenting existing business models - → a visual chart with elements describing a firm's value proposition, infrastructure, customers, and finances - tit assists firms in aligning their activities by illustrating potential trade-offs
+♦ a strategic management template for developing new or documenting existing business models it assists firms in aligning their activities by illustrating potential trade-offs